 Go to the Family Court Self-Help Center to get sample legal forms for filing custody and help with completing them, or go online for copies of these forms at dccourts.gov/services/forms.
-More information is also available at lawhelp.org/dc/resource/pro-se-family-law-pleadings-for-individuals-w and from the Handbook for People Who Represent Themselves in Divorce, Custody, and Child Support Cases at lawhelp.org/files/7C92C43F-9283-A7E0-5931-E57134E903FB/attachments/B59386E1-BCFD-4AE8-99A6-8C4F08342AAD/dr-handbook-for-self-represented-parties.pdf.
+More information is also available at law-pleadings-for-individuals-w and from the Handbook for People Who Represent Themselves in Divorce, Custody, and Child Support Cases at law-pleadings-for-individuals-w and from the Handbook for People Who Represent Themselves in Divorce, Custody, and Child Support Cases at law-pleadings-for-self-governments/B59386E1-BCFD-4AE8-99A6-8C4F08342AAD/dr-handbook-for-self-represented-parties.pdf.
 Call the D.C.
-Bar Legal Information Helpline at (202) 626-3499 to listen to prerecorded messages about custody issues, or contact a local legal services organization or family law attorney for help (see Appendix D).
+Bar Legal Information Helpline at

+(202) 626-3499 to listen to prerecorded messages about custody issues, or contact a local legal services organization or family law attorney for help (see Appendix D).